Conformal Boundary Conditions and Higher Curvature Gravity: Discussion

-Additionally, from an effective field theory point of view, it is natural to consider higher derivative terms involving the gauge field (and possibly mixed terms combining the gauge field strength and the curvature tensor).
-Black hole solutions with four derivative terms in the Maxwell field were studied in GB gravity \cite{Wiltshire:1988uq}.~Another natural extension of the present work might be the dimensional reduction of GB gravity, which in the lower dimensional theory, extends the GB term is a special family of higher derivative terms involving the Kaluza-Klein gauge field while preserving the second-order character of the equations of motion, \eg see \cite{Mueller-Hoissen:1985www,Huang:1988mw}.
-It would be interesting to consider conformal thermodynamics for black holes in this theory.
+Additionally, from an effective field theory point of view, it is natural to consider higher derivative terms involving the gauge field (and possibly mixed terms combining the gauge field strength and the curvature tensor).~Black hole solutions with four derivative terms in the Maxwell field were studied in GB gravity \cite{Wiltshire:1988uq}.~Another natural extension of the present work might be the dimensional reduction of GB gravity, which in the lower dimensional theory, extends the GB term is a special family of higher derivative terms involving the Kaluza-Klein gauge field while preserving the second-order character of the equations of motion, \eg see \cite{Mueller-Hoissen:1985www,Huang:1988mw}.
+It would be interesting to consider conformal thermodynamics for black holes in these theories, though we expect that the general high-temperature extensivity~\eqref{eq:S_conf} persists.

-We would also like to comment here on the following:\footnote{We thank D.~Anninos for illuminating discussions on this point.} the gravitational path integral must, in principle, be invariant under field redefinitions.
+We would also like to comment here on the following:\footnote{We thank D.~Anninos for illuminating discussions on this point.}~the gravitational path integral must, in principle, be invariant under field redefinitions.
 Under such transformations, however, the effective couplings appearing in the action~\eqref{eq:full_action} are generally reshuffled.
 It is therefore necessary to specify what one means, in a covariant sense, by a particular coupling such as the Gauss--Bonnet parameter~$\alpha$.
 The natural prescription is to identify its distinct contribution to an appropriate physical observable, \eg a boundary graviton correlator.
 For instance, in the analysis of EGB gravity within the AdS/CFT framework~\cite{Buchel:2009sk}, the Gauss--Bonnet coupling controls a unique tensor structure in the three-point function of the boundary stress tensor.
-A context in which such a covariant definition of higher–curvature couplings plays an essential role is the computation of the de~Sitter horizon entropy using the sphere path integral~\cite{Anninos:2020hfj}.
+A context in which such a covariant definition of higher–curvature couplings plays an essential role is the computation of the sphere path integral~\cite{Anninos:2020hfj}.

 In the present work, we have not introduced a corresponding covariant definition of~$\alpha$, and so one should exercise some caution when interpreting the $\alpha$-dependent corrections to $\mathcal{N}_{\mathrm{dof}}(\mathcal{P})$ in eq.~\eqref{eq:house_on_fire} for nonvanishing $\Lambda$.
 Nonetheless, we expect that any residual ambiguity can be resolved through further computations of boundary correlation functions of the graviton, \ie stress tensor correlators in the putative dual CFT.